 An oval shape, an original concept !

 During the 18th century, the British fashion for horse racing gained ground in Belgium.
-In August 1875, at the behest of Leopold II, the State ceded a portion of the Forêt de Soignes to the City of Brussels to create a racecourse and pigeon shooting ground.
+In August 1875, at the behest of Leopold II, the State ceded a portion of the Sonian Forest to the City of Brussels to create a racecourse and pigeon shooting ground.

-In 1878, the SRE (Royal Society for the Improvement of Horse Racing) set up a racecourse based on plans by Edouard Keilig, the landscape architect behind the Bois de la Cambre.
-The track was an unusual elongated oval shape, making it trickier than the average course!
-Around the edges sat the main and small grandstands.
+In 1878, the SRE (Royal Society for the Improvement of Horse Racing) set up a track based on plans by Édouard Keilig, the landscape architect behind the Bois de la Cambre.
+The ring was an unusual elongated oval shape, making it trickier than the average course!
+Around the edges sat the Grandstand and Small Stand.

 The weighing room

 Le Pesage was built in 1900 by the architect François Kips.
 It is where jockeys were weighed wearing their uniforms and holding their saddles.
 The lightest of them were weighted down to give everyone an even chance in the race.